 Advanced course requirements are ordinarily to be taken at Stetson University.
 The following general policy is applied by all directors of graduate business programs when awarding graduate transfer credit:

-- A maximum of six hours of graduate credit is transferrable into a graduate degree program.
+- A maximum of six hours of graduate credit is transferrable upon entry into a graduate degree program.
 In accordance with Stetson University policy, no transfer credit shall be awarded for courses taken at another institution during a term in which a degree-seeking student is enrolled at Stetson University.

 - Only business or economics courses taken at an AACSB-accredited university and in which the student earned a grade of B or above are eligible for transfer.
 Pass/fail and internship courses are not eligible for transfer credit.